Suitability of Samoyeds for Different Prospective Owners

 While Samoyeds are social dogs, it is possible to leave them alone for reasonable periods with proper preparation and training:

-Consult a Professional: If your Samoyed displays severe separation anxiety, consider consulting a professional dog trainer or a veterinarian who specializes in behavior.
+• Consult a Professional: If your Samoyed displays severe separation anxiety, consider consulting a professional dog trainer or a veterinarian who specialises in behaviour.
 They can provide guidance and potentially recommend therapies or medications to help manage the condition.

 Samoyed puppies for sale